-Lee is host on CNBC's “Fast Money,” and “Options Action.”
+Melissa Lee is the host of CNBC's “Fast Money” and “Options Action.”

 Guy Adami is a contributor on CNBC's "Fast Money."
-He is also Managing Director of stockMONSTER.com.
+He also is managing director of stockMONSTER.com.

-Finerman is President of Metropolitan Capital Advisors, Inc., a company she co-founded.
+Finerman is president of Metropolitan Capital Advisors, Inc., a company she co-founded.

 Najarian, the "Pit Boss," is cofounder of optionMONSTER.com, a news site for options traders.